 Who we are

-Indigo Volunteers is a charity that recruits volunteers and connects them with humanitarian projects in the Europe.
-We provide a straightforward, fee-free matchmaking service, placing people where they are needed most.
-On our travels we have found that small grassroots organisations often do not have the time or resources to find volunteers that keep their projects running.
-Conversely, people who want to volunteer often don’t know where to start, and find it difficult to identify a legitimate project where their talents are really needed.
+Indigo Volunteers is a charity that recruits volunteers and connects them with humanitarian projects working in the European refugee crisis.
+We provide a straightforward, matchmaking service, placing people where they are needed most.
+On our travels, we have found that small grassroots organisations often do not have the time or resources to find volunteers that keep their projects running.
+Conversely, people who want to volunteer often don’t know where to start and find it difficult to identify a legitimate project where their talents are really needed.
 Our aim is to remove these hurdles and create the connections that enable charities to keep going and focus on their objectives.

 We further support projects by advising on volunteer management, facilitating training opportunities and sharing knowledge and resources.
 As an umbrella organisation, closely collaborating with many different humanitarian actors, Indigo always endeavours to create connections and strengthen ties throughout the independent aid sector.

 We partner with organisations that are currently supporting displaced people across Europe, where urgent help is most needed.